 Once you get the method down, ironing will go by quickly and the shirts will look amazing.
 Walking out of the house in freshly ironed shirt will do wonders for how you look and feel.

-Three cheers for properly ironed shirts!
+Three cheers for a properly ironed shirt!
 Three cheers for living well!